manni8436/Legend-of-the-Greek-Gods/README.md

     be seen properly when I use the dropdown menu in media query 320px

-    * there is a small issue in my new menu that I made for the 992px and above in media queires because the history button seems to be abit bigger then the others
+    * there is a small issue in my new menu that I made for the 992px and above in media queires because the history button seems to be abit bigger than the others

 (testing)